 The IRI Academic Dataset consists of consumer packaged goods (CPG) purchase transaction data over a chain of grocery stores in two large Behavior Scan markets in the USA.
-In this dataset, each item is represented by its universal product code (UPC) and we aggregate all the items with the same vendor code (comprising digits 3 through 7 in a 13-digit-long UPC code) into a unique “product”.
-Next, to alleviate data sparsity, we first include in our analyses only the products with a relatively high market share (i.e., products with at least 1\% market share) and then aggregate the remaining products into the `outside' option.
+In this dataset, each item is represented by its universal product code (UPC) and we aggregate all the items with the same vendor code (comprising digits 3 through 7 in a 13-digit-long UPC code) into a unique ``product''.
+Next, to alleviate data sparsity, we first include in our analyses only the products with a relatively high market share (i.e., products with at least 1\% market share) and then aggregate the remaining products into the outside option.
 In order to streamline our case study, we focus on the top fifteen product categories out of thirty-one that have the highest number of unique products (see Table~\ref{tb:IRI_and_SS_size}) and consider the first four weeks in the year 2007 for our analyses.

-Then, we represent our sales transactions with the set of the tuples $\{ (S_t,i_t) \}_{t \in \Tcal}$, where $i_t$ is the purchased product, $S_t$ is the offered assortment and $\Tcal$ denotes the collection of all transactions.
-For every purchase instance in the data set which is characterized by a tuple $(S_t,i_t)$, we have the week and the store id of the purchase which allows us to approximately construct the offer set $S_t$ by taking the union of all the products that were purchased in the same category as $i_t$, in the same week and in the same store.
+We represent our sales transactions with the set of the tuples $\{ (S_t,i_t) \}_{t \in \Tcal}$, where $i_t$ is the purchased product, $S_t$ is the offered assortment and $\Tcal$ denotes the collection of all transactions.
+For every purchase instance in the dataset which is characterized by a tuple $(S_t,i_t)$, we have the week and the store ID of the purchase which allows us to approximately construct the offer set $S_t$ by taking the union of all the products that were purchased within the same category as $i_t$, during the same week, and at the same store.